 Zlatan Alikadic said the program gave him a sense of commitment from his company.
 “The company walks the talk; you can see that they are investing in younger executives for the future,” he said.

-Paul Hunter, Director of IMD’s Corporate Learning Network said the way IMD’s Global Leadership in the Cloud online-based programs are conceived makes it possible for individual units to be used on their own or combined with other online modules and on-campus sessions.
+Paul Hunter, Director of Digital Learning at IMD said the way Online Programs are conceived at IMD makes it possible for individual units to be used on their own or combined with other online modules and on-campus sessions.
 “Increasingly organizations are looking for bespoke blended solutions that combine the best of digital with the best of face to face.
-The combination of IMD’s GLC programs and classroom interaction provides a convenient, flexible and fully immersive experience.”
+The combination of IMD’s Online Programs and classroom interaction provides a convenient, flexible and fully immersive experience.”